return to Natural Dog Health Remedies

 General Care for Puppies with Diarrhea

-For very young puppies, here is an effective herbal remedy to treat a case of not-so-serious diarrhea (suggested by Dr. Pitcairn):
+For very young puppies, here is an effective herbal remedy to treat a case of mild diarrhea (suggested by Dr. Pitcairn):

 You need: